 Many areas in the central and eastern portions of the Municipality are heavily treed and contain low-lying boggy areas or significant wetlands.
-These areas are identified as Rural Natural Areas on Map 1 - General Land Use Map.
+Many of these areas are Crown lands or protected areas (see Map 8) and are identified as Rural Natural Areas on Map 1 - General Land Use Map.
 Soils are generally of poor quality and are often organic in nature.
 Developments in these areas will be limited in their scale and in the nature of the use.

-- 5.3.1.1 To limit both agricultural and residential development in areas where their presence may have a detrimental impact on surface and groundwater quality. - 5.3.1.2 To conserve and protect important natural areas by preventing the intrusion of incompatible uses. - 5.3.1.3 To limit development in areas that are poorly drained and in areas that would be difficult to provide with municipal services. - 5.3.1.4 To encourage the development of environmentally friendly technologies such as wind energy generators in sparsely populated areas. - 5.3.1.5 To allow for limited residential development in areas of low agricultural capability, that are not low-lying, boggy or wetlands, and can be serviced with onsite wastewater management systems.
+- 5.3.1.1 To limit both agricultural and residential development in areas where their presence may have a detrimental impact on surface and groundwater quality. - 5.3.1.2 To conserve and protect important natural areas by preventing the intrusion of incompatible uses. - 5.3.1.3 To limit development in areas that are poorly drained and in areas that would be difficult to provide with municipal services. - 5.3.1.4 To encourage the development of environmentally friendly technologies such as wind energy generators in sparsely populated areas.

+5.3.1.5 To allow for limited residential development in areas of low agricultural capability, that are not low-lying, boggy or wetlands, and can be serviced with onsite wastewater management systems.